geosolutions-it/crop-information-portal/doc/en/admin/csv/index.rst

 	* Falied records: 0
 	***************************************************

-We have attached an example for each operation for each table.
+We have attached examples for each operation and for each table.

 Create
 ++++++